 - 1 1/2 cups shredded sharp white cheddar cheese

 - 2 small sweet apples such as Gala, Honeycrisp, or Fuji, cored and thinly sliced, peel on

 - 2 small beets scrubbed, peeled and very thinly sliced

 - 1/4 teaspoon kosher salt

 - 1 tablespoon fresh rosemary finely chopped

-- Prepare Weeknight Whole Wheat Pizza Crust according to recipe directions.
+- Prepare Whole Wheat Pizza Dough according to recipe directions.
 You will only need 1 crust, so feel free to half the recipe or freeze the second half for a later time.

 - Bake pizza until the crust is crisp and golden, about 12 minutes.
 Remove from oven and let cool 3 minutes.
 Slice and serve.

 Join today and start saving your favorite recipes